regulad/SupIR/README.md

     <img src="./screengrab/5.png" width="200" style="float: left; margin-right: 10px;">
 </p>

 SupIR requires an Android phone with an IR blaster.
 If your phone does not have an IR blaster, unfortunately, you are out of luck.
 Consider finding a device like a Samsung Galaxy S4/S5 and bringing it up to date with LineageOS.

 ## Downloading

-Releases are available from GitHub Releases.
+Signed releases are available from GitHub Releases.

+You may download these APKs and sideload them onto your device.

 ## 2024-2025 Weekend Project #1

 Hi, I'm Parker, and I'm a senior in High School.
 This year, I'm going to be making a project once every couple of weekends to keep my skills sharp and to learn new things.
 I'm going to be documenting my progress on this GitHub page, so I hope you stick around to see what I make!

 This project was born when one of my friends in Econ asked if I could turn off the projector.
 I actually used to keep a Universal remote in my backpack for TVs in hotel rooms I didn't have the remote for, but I ended up taking it out of my backpack because it was too bulky.
 I thought it would be cool to have a device like a Flipper Zero in my backpack, but I'm broke and didn't want to buy one of those.
 I did, however, have a pile of old Android phones, some of which had IR blasters.
 16 hours of work later, I had SupIR.

 ## Licenses